-The Technical Assistance Partnership for Child and Family Mental Health (TA Partnership) helps communities transform the way services are delivered to children and families by supporting the core values and guiding principles of the system of care philosophy.
+The Technical Assistance Partnership for Child and Family Mental Health (TA Partnership) helped communities transform the way services are delivered to children and families by supporting the core values and guiding principles of the system of care philosophy.
 These values and principles emphasize family-driven and youth-guided services, cultural and linguistic competence, effective and evidence-based interventions, and sustainability within a coordinated community-based service system.

 Communities of Practice